codingMustache/codingMustache/README.md

 ## Joke of the Day

-Doctor: Do you want to hear the good news or the bad news?
-Patient: Good news please.
-Doctor: we're naming a disease after you.
+How do you fix a broken pizza?
+With tomato paste.

 ## Daily Trivia

-What amount of bits commonly equals one byte?
+The teapot often seen in many 3D modeling applications is called what?
- 1. 8
+ 1. Utah Teapot
- 2. 64
+ 2. Tennessee Teapot
- 3. 2
+ 3. 3D Teapot
- 4. 1
+ 4. Pixar Teapot

 <details>
   <summary>Answer</summary>
-  8
+  Utah Teapot
 </details>